bryanmcquade/scroll-to-css-selector/README.md

 Search engines, which link to pages that contain content relevant to user queries, would benefit from being able to scroll users directly to the part of the page most relevant to their query.

 For example, Google Search currently links to named anchors and elements with ids when they are available.
-For the query "lincoln gettysburg address sources", Google Search provides a link to the named anchor [#Lincoln’s_sources](https://en.wikipedia.org/wiki/Gettysburg_Address#Lincoln's_sources) for the [wikipedia page for Gettysburg Address](https://en.wikipedia.org/wiki/Gettysburg_Address) as a “Jump to” link:
+For the query "lincoln gettysburg address sources", Google Search provides a link to the named anchor [#Lincoln’s_sources](https://en.wikipedia.org/wiki/Gettysburg_Address#Lincoln's_sources) for the [wikipedia page for Gettysburg Address](https://en.wikipedia.org/wiki/Gettysburg_Address) as a "Jump to" link:

 ![Example "Jump to" link in search results](jumpto.png)